For how long does a root canal leave you feeling?

 6. Eat healthy foods – Eating a balanced diet is good for your overall health, and it can help keep your teeth and gums healthy too.
 Avoid sugary and acidic foods, which can damage tooth enamel.

 7. Visit the dentist regularly – Even if you take good care of your teeth at home, it’s important to visit the dentist regularly for checkups and cleanings.
-Your dentist can spot problems early and help you keep your smile healthy.
+Your best local dentist can spot problems early and help you keep your smile healthy.

 8. Wear a mouthguard – If you play sports, it’s important to wear a mouthguard to protect your teeth from injury.
 Mouthguards are also worn to reduce snoring and grinding of the teeth.